 Medication-Assisted Treatment for Opioid Dependency

 Opioid and heroin addiction rates have been climbing in communities across the country in recent years.
 Overdose has become a serious concern for many families as more and more patients struggle with opioid dependence.
 Dr. Russell Surasky can provide hope to you and your loved ones through effective opioid addiction treatment.
 He understands that many of his patients who have become reliant on these drugs may feel ashamed to ask for help or seek the care they need.
-Dr. Surasky believes in treating opioid use disorder as a chronic illness and works with his patients to find the most effective solution at his practice in Hollywood, FL.
+Dr. Surasky believes in treating opioid use disorder as a chronic illness and works with his patients to find the most effective solution at his practice in Great Neck, NY.

 A shocking number of people die from opioids each year and that number is growing .